-Major grants are for bigger projects and have an annual deadline of March 1 for projects beginning 60 days from date of submittal (So with a yearly March 1 deadline, projects must start May 1 or later).
+Major grants are for bigger projects and have an annual deadline of July 1, 2018 for projects beginning 45 days from the closing date – Project cannot begin until after August 16, 2018.

 Mini Grants up to $2,000

-Our mini grants are due on the first working day of every month beginning in August of every year for projects starting 45 days from the grant application submittal deadline (a May 1 application would have a start date of June 15th).
+Our mini grants are due on the first working day of every month beginning in August of every year for projects starting a minimum of 45 days from the grant application submittal deadline (a May 1 application would have a start date of June 15th or later).

 Opportunity Grant up to $750

 Opportunity grants work a little differently than our other grants.
 You will still need to contact staff through grants@thinkWY.org about the project before submittal, but as this grant line was established to catch humanities opportunities in the area, the application is due only two weeks before the proposed program.
 (Say a famous historian is speaking in a nearby town and you want to bring them to yours.
 This would be an unforeseen opportunity that would be eligible for an Opportunity Grant.)

 If you would like more information or need assistance in the grant process, please contact Erin Pryor Ackerman at Erin@thinkwy.org.
 Staff is more than happy to work with you as you develop your idea into a project; however, we cannot guarantee first reads on drafts less than two week from the submittal date.

 If you have a project in mind, get started on our grants possible as early as you can.
 Funding in the later portion of the Wyoming Humanities fiscal year (July 1 – Oct 31) is generally limited, and grants submitted during this time may not be considered or funded in time due to budget constraints.